Kolhapur jaggery: Traditional jaggery production

 Traditional jaggery production has organic methods, which involves selecting high-quality juice from ripe sugarcane.
 There are 3 skilled artisans, the 'Chulvan', 'Adsule' and 'Gulave', who play crucial roles in the process.

 The 'Chulvan' ensures uniform heat distribution for boiling, while the 'Adsule' clarifies the molasses from the juice.
 The 'Gulave', the master jaggery chemist, has special skills as an expert sense of timing for stirring, inspecting, and determining the optimal moment to fill the pots.
 Notably, these traditional processes rely on experience and instinct, having been perfected without modern tools like viscosity meters, thermometers, and refractors.

 Usage

 Maharashtra is India's largest producer and consumer of jaggery.
-Jaggery's cultural role in the region is significant, particularly during Makar Sankranti, where it's used to make sweetmeat called Tilgul.
-In rural Maharashtra, jaggery and water are offered as a refreshing welcome drink.
+Jaggery's cultural role in the region is significant, particularly during Makar Sankranti, where it is used to make sweetmeat called Tilgul.
+In rural Maharashtra, jaggery and water are offered as a welcome drink.
 A byproduct of jaggery production, Kakvi, is also used in rural Maharashtra as a sweetener.
 It is used also in Ayurveda.
 It is a staple ingredient in Maharashtrian cuisine, used in various dishes like vegetable curries and dals.